 That’s the phrase tennis officials are hoping to utter over and over again in 2021 after nearly six months were lost to the COVID-19 pandemic this past season, including the first cancellation of Wimbledon since World War II.

-It’s an extra special year to come, with the Tokyo 2020 Olympic Games landing between Wimbledon and the U.S. Open, and two-time Olympic gold medallist Andy Murray already announcing his intent to try and compete in an event where he'd be shooting for an unprecedented third consecutive triumph.
+It’s an extra special year, with the Tokyo 2020 Olympic Games landing between Wimbledon and the U.S. Open, and two-time Olympic gold medallist Andy Murray already announcing his intent to try and compete in an event where he'd be shooting for an unprecedented third consecutive triumph.

 It will be an uphill climb for Murray, who has struggled with injuries the last three years, as well as for fellow London 2012 gold medallist Serena Williams, who will also target a win in Tokyo, but perhaps not as much as a coveted 24th grand slam singles title – the all-time record she’s been one major tournament win away from since 2017.